subbyte/ctfctf/README.md

-# ctfctf
+# Capture the Flag Capture the Fun

-Capture the Flag Capture the Fun
+CTF writeups, stories, and fun